Dr Roger Thompson MB ChB BSc MRCP(UK) PhD

 Beech Hill Road

 I moved to Sheffield in 2006 to take up an NIHR Academic Clinical Fellowship in Respiratory Medicine having completed my undergraduate training and a medical rotation in Edinburgh.
-I completed an MRC Training Fellowship and PhD in 2012 under the supervision of Professor Moira Whyte and Dr Sarah Walmsley.
-I completed my specialist clinical training as an NIHR Clinical Lecturer and in June 2016 was appointed as a JG Graves Postdoctoral Fellow.
+I completed an MRC Training Fellowship and PhD in 2012 under the supervision of Professor Moira Whyte and Dr Sarah Walmsley before finishing my specialist clinical training as an NIHR Clinical Lecturer.
+In June 2016, I was appointed as a JG Graves Postdoctoral Fellow and Honorary Consultant in Respiratory Medicine at Sheffield Teaching Hospitals NHS Foundation Trust.
+From September 2017, I will be working in Professor Marlene Rabinovitch’s lab as a visiting postdoctoral scholar at Stanford University with funding from a British Heart Foundation-Fulbright scholar award (www.fulbright.org.uk).

 Pulmonary arterial hypertension (PAH) is a devastating condition characterised by progressive remodelling of pulmonary blood vessels leading to right heart failure and death.
 The pattern recognition receptor, Toll-like receptor 3 (TLR3) is critically involved in the recognition of viral pathogens and emerging evidence suggests it regulates vascular remodelling.
 I have generated novel unpublished data implicating double-stranded RNA (dsRNA), a TLR3 ligand, in the pathogenesis of PAH.
 I aim to dissect the mechanism by which dsRNA regulates PAH and to assess the therapeutic impact of activating dsRNA signalling pathways in PAH models.